ni/vscode-ni-python-dataplugins/README.md

 **Step 3.** Export the DataPlugin.
 Right-click the \*.py file you want to export.

-- __NI DataPlugins: Export DataPlugin__: This option is recommended when you want to publish your DataPlugin and make it available to other people.
-Your code will be embedded in the exchange file.
+- __NI DataPlugins: Export DataPlugin__: Use this option if want to publish your DataPlugin and make it available to other people.
+Your code will be embedded in the *.uri file.
-- __NI DataPlugins: Register DataPlugin for Development__: This option registers the DataPlugin inplace and can only be used on your development machine.
-You will be able to test your code changes directly in DIAdem, LabVIEW or SystemLink.
+- __NI DataPlugins: Register DataPlugin for Development__: Use this option to register the DataPlugin exclusively on your development machine and test your code changes in DIAdem, LabVIEW, or SystemLink.

 ## Advanced Settings